itsharex/Kafka-King/readme.md

 </div>

-Enhancing the usability of Kafka.

 This project is a cross-platform Kafka GUI client.
 A star would be appreciated to support the open-source effort by the author.
 Thank you!

-For discussions and exchanges with the author: [Join the QQ Group for Technical Exchange](https://qm.qq.com/cgi-bin/qm/qr?k=pDqlVFyLMYEEw8DPJlRSBN27lF8qHV2v&jump_from=webapi&authKey=Wle/K0ARM1YQWlpn6vvfiZuMedy2tT9BI73mUvXVvCuktvi0fNfmNR19Jhyrf2Nz)

-> Discover a similarly powerful Elasticsearch client `ES-King` and consider bookmarking it as well: https://github.com/Bronya0/ES-King
+> A similarly powerful Elasticsearch client `ES-King` : https://github.com/Bronya0/ES-King

 # Features of Kafka-King